 2. The Richest Man in Babylon

-The Richest Man in Babylon is interesting because you might learn different things from this book depending on your life stage.
-That’s why it’s such a great investment.
+The Richest Man in Babylon is attractive because you might learn different things from this book depending on your life stage.
+That’s why it’s such a significant investment.
 You can go through it once more a couple of years down the road and find new, valuable things you missed the first time.

 The story is about a man who starts in the same place with luck and education as everyone else.
-But the man follows two simple fundamental rules, which made him the richest man in Babylon over time.
+But the man follows two simple fundamental rules, making him the wealthiest man in Babylon.
 You’re struggling financially and need to understand in the simplest form.
 You need to do this by this book strategy immediately to start your journey to financial success.

-Each book chapter has many different sub-chapters that keep things moving and break the book down into digestible, actionable pieces of information.
+Each book chapter has many different sub-chapters that keep things moving and break the book into digestible, actionable information.
 You can apply it to your life.
 These aren’t some overnight secrets to success.
 This book has stood the test of time.